jimjkelly/lambda-deploy/README.md

 ## Usage

-At its heart the tool simply takes every directory it sees in the directory it is run from, and assumes it is a lambda.
-It will package up said directory, giving it the name of said directory, and pushing it to AWS with the options you configure (see [Configuration](#configuration) below).
+At its heart the tool simply takes the directory it is run from, and will package it up, giving it the name of the directory, and pushing it to AWS with the options you configure (see [Configuration](#configuration) below).